skip to Main Content

 Challenging the Horizontal Gaze Nystagmus (HGN) Test

 In some cases, motorists facing a DUI conviction can challenge the results of the Horizontal Gaze Nystagmus (HGN) test, also known as the eye test.
-When a person is impaired by alcohol, the involuntary jerking of his or her eyes become very noticeable.
+When a person is impaired by alcohol, the involuntary jerking of his or her eyes becomes very noticeable.
 The HGN test is designed to examine the involuntary jerking of the driver’s eyes.

 A skilled DUI defense lawyer on your side could argue that the results of the HGN test are inadmissible as evidence, especially in the absence of other tests (field sobriety, breathalyzer, or blood test).